fbpx

 Car Cleaning

 6. Registration plates – Ensure your registration plates are clean, fully intact and secured to your car.
-When checking your lights make sure you also check any lighting round or above your number plates for viability purposes.
+When checking your lights, make sure you also check any lighting round or above your number plates for viability purposes.

 7. Temperature of your vehicle – A normal operating temperature is recommended in your car when bringing it in for testing.

-8. Wipers, wing-mirrors and washers – Your wipers must clean the windscreen adequately to provide the driver a perfect view.
+8. Wipers, wing-mirrors and washers – Your wipers must clean the windscreen adequately to provide the driver with a perfect view.
 Washers must be in working order, aiming correctly and be filled with adequate water.

 10. Locking system – Doors should lock and open correctly.